 Most U.S. Post Offices also carry postage-paid envelopes specifically for mailing off and recycling your used MP3 players, PDAs, cellphones and other handheld electronics.
 You can also recycle certain electronics for cash by visiting EcoATM.com.

-Whether you reduce your consumption, reuse, re-purpose, or freecycle old items, with a little creativity, reducing your garbage footprint can be easy, rewarding, and fun!
+An ounce of prevention is worth a pound of cure, so whether you reduce your consumption, or reuse, re-purpose, or give away old items, with a little creativity, avoiding the recycling bin can be easy, rewarding, and fun!